Accelerating TNFD-aligned nature risk assessment with NatureAlpha

 Overcoming data gaps with NatureAlpha

-Like many infrastructure and marine operators, the customer faced challenges with limited site‑specific biodiversity data, no comprehensive ecological baselines, and complex coastal and marine environments.
-Traditionally, addressing these gaps would require extensive field surveys, local stakeholder engagement, and significant time and budget.
+Like many infrastructure and marine operators, the customer encountered challenges related to the availability of site‑specific biodiversity data, availability of ecological baselines, all whilst operating within complex coastal and marine environments.
+Traditionally, addressing these gaps would require extensive field surveys and local stakeholder engagement, resulting in significant time and budget.

 DNV integrated NatureAlpha’s geospatial analytics into the assessment process, enabling rapid progress through the TNFD LEAP framework’s Locate, Evaluate, and Assess stages.